 9:00 AM Introduction and Welcoming Remarks Ann M. Battle

-9:15 AM Introduction to Alternative Risk-Free Rates and Work of the Risk-Free Rate Working Groups Moderator: Rick Sandilands, Edward Ocampo
+9:15 AM Introduction to Alternative Risk-Free Rates and Work of the Risk-Free Rate Working Groups Rick Sandilands, Cornelia Holthausen, David Horner, Edward Ocampo

 Edward Ocampo, Advisory Director, Quantile Technologies Ltd.

-10:15 AM Transition to Risk-Free Rates and Implementation of Fallbacks in Derivatives Moderator: Ann M. Battle, Phoebe Coutts, Alan Farrell, Heather Pilley, Philip Whitehurst
+10:15 AM Transition to Risk-Free Rates and Implementation of Fallbacks in Derivatives Ann M. Battle, Phoebe Coutts, Alan Farrell, David Horner, Heather Pilley

 Phoebe Coutts, Managing Associate, Linklaters LLP

-Alan Farrell, Executive Director, Goldman Sachs & Co
+Alan Farrell, Executive Director, Corporate Treasury, LIBOR Transition, Goldman Sachs & Co

 Heather Pilley, Benchmarks Policy, Markets Policy, Strategy and Competition Division, Financial Conduct Authority